K-Coll/mp2-musical-guess-quiz/README.md

 * [YouTube: How to Make a Quiz App using HTML CSS Javascript - Vanilla Javascript Project for Beginners Tutorial by Brian Design]( https://youtu.be/f4fB9Xg2JEY?si=Ei3U5hV8oxEPSp-J) – I completed this walkthrough YouTube tutorial to help aid my understanding of how to put a quiz together.

 ### Content Used
 All text content was written by the developer.
+The song lyrics presented within the questions were written by their artists / song writers and not the developer.

 ## Acknowledgements
-* My mentor Mo Shami.
-* Kristyna my Code Institute Cohort Facilitor, who has been a wonderful support throughout the course.
-Also my cohort friends for their motivation and support, as well as our weekly meetings, which I look forward to attending.
+Kristyna, my Code Institute Cohort Facilitator, who has been a wonderful support throughout the course.
+Also, my cohort friends for their motivation and support, as well as our weekly meetings, which I look forward to attending.

-* The Code Institute Slack Community, both directly and indirectly.
-I was able to search the community and find help as well as ask directly in the various channels for specific issues.
-This is a supportive environment and community which helped me with problem solving.
-* My mum, family and friends for their support and encouragement.
+My mum, family and friends for their support and encouragement.
+I did most of the research writing of the code for this project on my family summer holiday to Portugal.
+Thank you for being patient with me and for bringing me cups to tea!